toybreaker/jeancouteau/_articles/the-status-of-balinese-women-and-its-evolution-in-modernity.md

 **Jean Couteau**: In deep Bali tradition, love reverberates cosmic relationships.
 Thus, in classical paintings, gods appear often alongside humans, in their own love scenes, for example Sang Hyang Ratih together with Sang Hyang Kamajaya.

-Dewi Ratih is the Moon Goddess, whereas Kamajaya is the god of Love (from Kama, sperm).
+_Dewi Ratih_ is the Moon Goddess, whereas _Kamajaya_ is the god of Love (from Kama, sperm).

-There is a famous myth, according to which Kamajaya was punished and burned to death by the God Siwa.
+There is a famous myth, according to which _Kamajaya_ was punished and burned to death by the _God Siwa_.

-Ratih asked Siwa to follow her beloved and was thus reduced to ash herself.
+_Ratih_ asked _Siwa_ to follow her beloved and was thus reduced to ash herself.
 Ever since, love spreads as ash throughout the world.

 It is divine power that activates human love.
 God is always present.

-As for sexual intercourse, it is said to be made possible through the intervention of Sang Hyang Deleng, “the god of the love stare”.
+As for sexual intercourse, it is said to be made possible through the intervention of _Sang Hyang Deleng_, “the god of the love stare”.

-This is roughly translated as the encounter of the two Kamas, white (sperm of man) and red (ovule of woman).
+This is roughly translated as the encounter of the two _Kamas_, white (sperm of man) and red (ovule of woman).

 **Eric Buvelot**: It is love at first sight…

 **Jean Couteau**: Yes, it is forces from ‘out there’ that determine love.
 And it starts well before the current incarnation.

-Falling in love means jatuh karma: obeying to one’s karma, to obey the determination of previous incarnations.
+Falling in love means _jatuh karma_: obeying to one’s karma, to obey the determination of previous incarnations.

-When incarnating, meaning being born, one comes right out from the tegal penangsaran, the Balinese “field of sorrow” or purgatory, and into this world.
+When incarnating, meaning being born, one comes right out from the _tegal penangsaran_, the Balinese “field of sorrow” or purgatory, and into this world.

 Sometimes, one has to pay a “debt” of love, a debt incurred during the previous incarnation or even during one’s sojourn within the field of sorrow.

-For example if a female soul helped you cross the ‘shaking bridge’ (titi ugal-agil) and thus prevented you from falling into the flames of hell, you may well have a debt toward the corresponding female in real life.
+For example if a female soul helped you cross the ‘shaking bridge’ (_titi ugal-agil_) and thus prevented you from falling into the flames of hell, you may well have a debt toward the corresponding female in real life.

 **Eric Buvelot**: Is this really that far from the Western concept of love?